-The Airstream Silver Key Delivery Program is an exclusive Airstream program.
 Before leaving the factory, each and every vital part of the trailer is tested for performance.
 Each test is signed and certified by an inspector.
 After the trailer arrives on your dealer's lot all of these vital parts and systems are again tested.
 When you take delivery of your new trailer you will receive a complete check out.

-Silver Key Delivery does not stop here.
 At that time a specified list of performance checks on your trailer equipment will be conducted and any deficiencies you have experienced since taking delivery will be corrected.